 Obtaining financial aid to cover your expenses, such as through the Law School’s Office of Financial Aid, is an entirely different matter and in general should not disqualify you for academic credit.
 The registrar can address questions regarding the relationship between academic credit and grants, fellowships, and financial aid.

-Inquiries about applications to the designated institutions should be directed to Natalie Bautista, associate director, LLM International and LLM Tax, Center for Career Strategy.
+Inquiries about applications to the designated institutions should be directed to Natalie Bautista, associate director, LLM International, Center for Career Strategy.
 Detailed memorandum about the application and academic requirements for the International Internship and Externship Program.